Claas99/sprottenflotte_pred_tool/README.md

- ├── 5pred_biLSTM_whole_weights.pth	- Weights for the Bidirectional LSTM model used in predictions ├── model_rf.joblib			- Serialized Random Forest model for making predictions ├── scaler_rf.joblib			- Scaler for Random Forest data used in predictions ├── scaler_X.joblib			- Scaler for LSTM feature data used in predictions └── scaler_y.joblib			- Scaler for LSTM target data used in predictions
+ ├── 5pred_biLSTM_whole_weights.pth	- Weights for the Bidirectional LSTM model used in predictions ├── model_rf.joblib			- Serialized Random Forest model for making predictions ├── scaler_rf.joblib			- Scaler for Random Forest data used in predictions ├── scaler_X_ver2.joblib		- Scaler for LSTM feature data used in predictions └── scaler_y_ver2.joblib		- Scaler for LSTM target data used in predictions

 app_functions.py		- Collection of helper functions for data manipulation and UI functions app.py				- Main application script to launch the Streamlit app